Build : Last updated on 14/01/2026

 3. Front Bogie

 The next task in the build plan will be to manufacture the trailing truck.
 With the front bogie and trailing truck fitted to the frames, we have the ability to more easily move the frames, if required.
 The trailing or delta truck for the lot 242 Clans follows the same design of 71000 Duke of Gloucester in having a coil sprung truck.
 Keith Collier who was the Chief Engineer for 71000 (and who worked at Crewe Works) has said that 71000 was one of the best riding locomotives he travelled on.
-We expect to start detailed design work on the trailing truck soon.
+Detailed design work is in progress

 The tender can be developed in parallel with the locomotive so we are looking at policy decisions for the tender.
 You can see some of our thoughts by following the link below.
 A number of small components for the tender have been constructed.